samthiriot/windchime/API.md

 Detected status is either DARK or LIT

 	> GET LIGHTLEVEL
 	< LIGHTLEVEL IS 72 LIT

 	> GET LIGHTTHRESHOLD
 	< LIGHTTHRESHOLD IS 80

 	> SET LIGHTTHRESHOLD 72
 	< LIGHTTHRESHOLD IS 72

+	> GET LIGHTENVELOPE
+	< LIGHTENVELOPE IS 50 165